-Instead of simply documenting the urban landscape that is already mediated by the state and corporations, my project explores the possibilities of an aesthetics of resistance by not only capturing China’s uneven urban development, but also by projecting images of the urban village’s everyday life onto its ruins at night in order to ask the classic question of figure and ground in the context of urbanization and gentrification.
-What does development mean in the so-called “China Dream” propagated by the government?
-Who and what should be foregrounded and made visible in China’s relentless high-speed growth?
-Should it be the dazzling skyline that symbolizes conspicuous consumption or the people who are being dispossessed?
-Similarly, by casting light literally on the city’s spatial ruptures using common darkroom techniques such as dodging, burning, and masking, I put the practice of photographic manipulation in dialogue with the sanctioned spectacle created by the state and capital.
+Instead of simply documenting the urban landscape, this project explores the possibilities of an aesthetics of resistance by not only capturing China’s uneven urban development, but also by projecting images of the urban enclave’s everyday life onto its ruins at night in order to ask the classic question of figure and ground in the context of urbanization and gentrification.
+By casting light literally on the city’s spatial ruptures using common darkroom techniques such as dodging, burning, and masking, I put the practice of photographic manipulation in dialogue with the spectacle created by the state and capital.
 And I suggest that in societies where state-sanctioned facts are inseparable from spectacle, critically constructed fictional images may in the end come closer to revealing the truth.
-Finally, whereas light boxes are frequently used to display real estate commercials in Chinese public spaces, the final products of this project are light boxes that “advertise” the unreal estate of Xian Village’s dystopian present.
+Finally, since light boxes are frequently used to display real estate commercials in Chinese public spaces, the final products of this project are light box installations that “advertise” the unreal estate of this enclave’s dystopian present.